prcutler/the-bootloader/_drafts/circpyday2024.md

 ## CircuitPython over the last year

+(Paul) As we were preparing for the show, I realized how far CircuitPython has again come in the last year.
+While we're always looking forward to the next thing, such as Bluetooth on an ESP32-S3 or the rp2350, I'm reminded of the quote from Ferris Bueller's Day Off:

 **“Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it.”**
 ― Ferris Bueller

+In the last year:

 * First CircuitPython 9.0 alpha end of October
   * [Release CircuitPython 9.0.0 Alpha 2 · adafruit/circuitpython](https://github.com/adafruit/circuitpython/releases/tag/9.0.0-alpha.2)